UNIVERSITY GOVERNANCE

 - Kyle Barron

-Tonya Drake, Regional Vice President, Northwest Region
+Tonya Drake, Ph.D., Regional Vice President, Northwest Region

 Ismar Vallecillos, M.Ed., Northwest Regional Director, Western Governors University